Racial Tension Divides Hackensack BOE, Black Teacher Resigns Citing Years Of Racism

 James-Goodman feels black educators are underrepresented in Hackensack -- a predominantly black and Latin district.

 A state report shows 9.6% of students in Hackensack are white and 63.8% of teachers are white.
-Meanwhile, 22.4% of students are black, and only 10.3% of the teachers are black.
+Meanwhile, 22.4% of students are black, and only 10.3% of the teachers are black (see graphs below).

 The situation escalated in 2019 when a pattern of racial exclusion became clear to James-Goodman, she said.
 Over several years, in-school baby showers were planned for the white teachers -- but not teachers of color, according to James-Goodman and former colleague Sila Francobido, a black Latina.